JithLord/PirCrack4/README.md

   sudo apt-get install -y aircrack-ng
 ```

-### To run the script: Clone the repository and use
+## To run the script: Clone the repository and use
 ```
   chmod +x script.sh
   ./script.sh
 ```

+## Alternatively run the commands:

 ### To check for connected wireless extensions
 ```